BritishGeologicalSurvey/etlhelper/docs/recipes/apache_airflow_integration.rst

-Calling ETLHelper scripts from Apache Airflow
+Calling ETL Helper scripts from Apache Airflow
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The following is an `Apache Airflow